tamaspap/timezones/README.md

 In this article I will briefly present how I solved the *timezone* problem for our upcoming project [sketchsim.com](http://www.sketchsim.com).

 ## Detecting the user’s timezone automatically
 The easiest way to get the user's timezone is probably to let him choose it from a dropdown.
-However, because we wanted to make the signup process as simple as possible, we decided to detect it automatically (the user can change it later on his profile page).
+However, because we wanted to make the signup process as simple as possible, we decided to detect it automatically (the user can change it later on his profile/settings page).

 The very first thing we need is a user-friendly timezone list.
 Here is the list we use, and believe me, it was a time and coffee consuming task to put this together.